LEinfeldt/AdvancedGeoWeb/APIdoc.md

 returns the values of the wms from the last ':number' minutes as json
 - time, the timestamp of the wms
 - path, the path of the wms as varchar
+- bbox, the boundingbox of the wms as a string (containing two points indicating the diagonal)

 example: `curl --insecure https://giv-project13.uni-muenster.de:8443/api/1.0/timeslider/10`<br>
 response: `[{"time":"2017-01-17T11:36:11.781Z","path":"/var/img/test0001.png"}]`